Designing the future of ecological monitoring with cutting-edge sensors and real-time data.

 Postdoctoral Fellow at the Earth Commons Institute at Georgetown University.
 Dr. Dooley's research focuses on satellite-based greenhouse gas monitoring and advancing techniques to interpret large-scale atmospheric data.

 Undergraduate student at Georgetown University pursuing a major in Computer Science and a minor in Environmental Studies.
+She works on developing ecological sensors.